agriculturegovau/agds-next/packages/file-upload/README.md

 ## Indicating upload status

-The `FileUpload` component allows you to indicate the upload status of a file via `file.status`.
+The `FileUpload` component allows you to indicate the status of a file upload via the `file.status` property.

 This is great for when a file instantly uploads to a server on selection and the URL of the uploaded asset is added to the form on submission.